 The members of the scientific committee will not have specialist expertise in the thematic area of each grant application, but are to have extensive research experience at a high international level as well as experience leading large-scale research activity.
 None of the members may be an employee in a permanent position in Norway.
 Each subcommittee will have approximately 11 members, and the consolidated scientific committee will comprise approximately 33 members.

 The names of the members will be published on the SFF scheme webpages as soon as all members have been appointed, and before the application submission deadline.

 The scientific committee for Phase 1 will comprise three subcommittees:

 - Natural Sciences and Technology.

-The meetings of each the three subcommittees will be held simultaneously at the same location.
+The meetings of each the three subcommittees will be virtual meetings that are held simultaneously.
 Each grant application will be discussed primarily in one or two subcommittees.
 The committee members are to read the grant applications prior to the meeting.
 An assessor will be assigned for each grant application along with at least three additional committee members who are to deliver a written assessment in relation to each of the assessment criteria.
 At the meeting, each grant application will be discussed, and a brief joint assessment from the subcommittee will be prepared.

 The subcommittees assign a mark for each assessment criteria as well as a discretionary overall mark.
 The scientific committee is to rank grant applications with a woman centre director highest when all other factors relating to the assessment criteria are essentially equal (moderate gender quotas).